Gas vs. Electric on Price & Usage

-For countless years, one of the major debates among those in the food service industry has been over gas-fired versus electric restaurant equipment.
-While gas has traditionally been the winner of that struggle, as evidenced by how many restaurants opt to use it, electric has some die-hard adherents who are willing to stand up for their source.
+For years, one of the major debates among those in the foodservice industry has been over gas-fired versus electric restaurant equipment.
+While gas has traditionally been the winner of that struggle, as evidenced by the fact that the majority of restaurants opt to use it, electric has some die-hard adherents who are willing to stand up for their source.

-Though gas is a foregone conclusion for many because of the benefits it provides, there are plenty of “pros” for electric heat.
-With most cooking equipment available in models that accept both heat sources, the debate is now far beyond whether you want a gas stove or an electric stove.
-That’s why we present these lists of benefits to each type of power source, but first …
+Though gas is a foregone conclusion for many because of the benefits it provides, there are plenty of "pros" for electric heat.
+With most cooking equipment available in both gas and electric versions, the debate now goes far beyond whether it's a gas stove or an electric stove that provides the features you want.
+We’re going to break down the pros and cons of each option below.

 Electric Rates vs. Natural Gas Prices

-According to U.S. Energy Information Administration (EIA) data from April 2013, the national average price1 of a thousand cubic feet of natural gas was $10.44.
+Based on U.S. Energy Information Administration (EIA) data from August 2016, the national average price1 of a thousand cubic feet of natural gas was $17.62.
 The price has generally trended downward2 in recent years, with a few peaks in high-demand years, as exploration and production have increased supply.

-The EIA also reports the national average for electricity in April 2013 was about 10 cents per kilowatt hour for commercial customers.
+The EIA also reports the national average for electricity in 2014 was roughly 10 cents per kilowatt hour for commercial customers.
 The price of electricity4 has been pretty steady in most areas, though rates have steadily increased as new environmental regulations and other factors have boosted the costs of production.
-EIA data indicates the national annual average retail price of a kilowatt hour5 of electricity for commercial customers went from 8.03 cents in 2003 to 10.12 in 2012.
+EIA data indicates the national annual average retail price of a kilowatt hour5 of electricity for commercial customers went from 10.12 in 2012 to 10.70 in 2016.

 The difference between electric and natural gas costs may not be enough to convince a home chef to switch from an electric stove to a more expensive gas stove and pay for gas lines to be run to his or her home.
 After all, how many million BTU does the average home chef use in a month?
 However, that comparison shows a huge difference for a commercial kitchen.